RaananW/babylonjs-webpack-es6/README.md

 ## What is covered

 - Latest typescript version
+- Simple texture loading (using url-loader)
 - dev-server will start on command (webpack-dev-server)
 - A working core-only example of babylon
-- full debugging with any browser AND vs-code
+- Full debugging with any browser AND VS Code
 - (production) bundle builder.
 - eslint default typescript rules integrated
-- Simple texture loading (using url-loader)